ngoc-nguyen-0/Re_thinking_MI/README.md

 * Extract and place the two folders at `.\datasets` and `.\checkpoints`

-## 3. Training the classifier (Optinal)
+## 3. Training the target classifier (Optinal)

 - Modify the configuration in `.\config\celeba\classify.json`
 - Then, run the following command line to get the target model
   ```
   python train_classifier.py
   ```
 Note that in this repo, we provide training code for training classifiers of KEDMI/GMI experiments on CelebA dataset.
-Other checkpoints for the three models (i.e., VGG16, IR152, Facenet can be downloaded at https://drive.google.com/drive/folders/14JJxZr2pboHyXwV00kyv9cqxUKKSB8I-?usp=share_link
+Other checkpoints for the three models (i.e., VGG16, IR152, Facenet can be downloaded at https://drive.google.com/drive/folders/1U4gekn72UX_n1pHdm9GQUQwwYVDvpTfN)

 ## 4. Training GAN (Optinal)